What is a "Bulb"?

 Every child knows what a flower bulb is.
-It's a round thing you plant underground when it's dormant, and next spring it makes flowers.
-Like a Tulip or a Daffodil.
-These bulbs fit the botanical definition of a bulb = a modified stem and shoot surrounded modified (usually) fleshy leaves that contain stored food.
+It's a leafless lumpy thing you plant underground in the fall, and the next spring it makes flowers.

 But sometimes the definition's not so clear.
-Some of the plants that most people consider bulbs don't ever go dormant (crinums, for example, are definitely bulbs, but most species never lose their leaves).
-Some plants go dormant underground every year, just like a bulb does, but don't actually grow from roots that look like a bulb.
+Some of the plants that most people consider bulbs don't ever lose their leaves (crinums, for example, are definitely bulbs, but most species never go dormant).
+Some plants go completely dormant underground every year, just like a bulb does, but if you dig them up you'll see that they don't actually grow from anything that looks like a bulb.

-Some people look at the leaves -- if a plant's leaves look like bulb leaves, the plant is a bulb.
-But then what do you do about yuccas and agaves?
-They look a lot like bulb plants, but most don't have any sort of underground bulb.
+Some people define a bulb by the leaves -- if a plant's leaves look like bulb leaves, the plant is a bulb.
+But yuccas and agaves have bulb-like leaves, yet most don't have any sort of underground bulb.

 The more closely you look at the question, the harder it is to define exactly what is and is not a bulb.
-You either end up leaving out some plants you would have liked to include, or you include some plants that you strongly suspect don't really belong.
+You either end up leaving out some plants you want to include, or you include some plants that you strongly suspect don't really belong.

-It would be nice just to leave the definition a bit vague, but for the purposes of this wiki we have to decide what "counts" as a bulb (and so gets listed), and what is left out.
+It would be nice just to leave the definition a bit vague, but for the purposes of this wiki we have to decide what plants are eligible to be listed.
 That sometimes leads to passionate discussions with the advocates of a particular plant, so we want to be as open as we can about the process we use to decide.

 We ask four questions:

-3. Does the genus/plant belong to a family/genus in which the majority of species are considered geophytes?
+3.)
+Does the plant belong to a family/genus in which the majority of species are considered geophytes?
 If the answer is yes, we include it.
 If no, go to question 4.

-4. Do our members collect and grow it as a bulb, even though it doesn't exactly fit the questions above?
+4.)
+Do our members collect and grow it like a bulb, even though it doesn't exactly fit the questions above?
 If the answer is yes, we include it.
 If no, we don't.

 For example...

-We include some species that technically aren't bulbs but grow like them.
-Some species Delphinium (Larkspurs) go dormant and more or less disappear underground in summer.
+We include some species that are not usually called bulbs but grow like them.
+For example, some species Delphinium (Larkspurs) go dormant and more or less disappear underground in summer.
 They are often grown by bulb collectors, so we included them under rule 4.

 We include some orchids.
 Most people would not think of orchids as bulbs, but some Orchid species, known as terrestrial orchids, grow from below-ground tubers.
 Some even go dormant in the summer like other bulbs.
 Their flowers often have the same extravagant beauty as other orchids, and unfortunately they range from difficult to impossible in cultivation.
 We classify terrestrial orchids as bulbs.